-Schumer says it’s up to Trump to avert government shutdown

-WASHINGTON (AP) — Senate Minority Leader Chuck Schumer says it’s up to President Donald Trump whether the federal government partially shuts down at midnight Friday over his border wall.
+White House digs in on border wall demand, risking shutdown

+“We will do whatever is necessary to build the border wall to stop this ongoing crisis of immigration,” said White House senior adviser Stephen Miller.

+Asked if that meant having a government shutdown, he said: “If it comes to it, absolutely.”

-Trump has said he’d be “proud” to have a shutdown over the $5 billion he wants for the wall on the U.S.-Mexico border.
+Trump said last week he’d be “proud” to have a shutdown to get Congress to approve a $5 billion down payment to fulfill his campaign promise to build a wall on the U.S.-Mexico border.
+But the president doesn’t have the votes from the Republican-controlled Congress to support funding for the wall at that level.

-Asked Sunday if there was room for compromise, Schumer told NBC: “He’s not going to get the wall in any form.”

-Schumer and House Minority Leader Nancy Pelosi have proposed no more than $1.6 billion.
-The money would not go for the wall but for fencing upgrades and other border security.
-Democrats also offered to keep funding at its current level, $1.3 billion.

 Most Read Nation & World Stories